leoossa/A-deck/README.md

 By default it uses tab title as a card title and tab URL as a description but…

-You can set up specific `Xpath` selectors for given domains:
+You can set up specific `Xpath` selectors for given domains for card title & description:

 ![Xpath selectors screenshot](screenshots/xpath.png)

-(It adds link to the description at the end)
+(If you use custom selector for description it still adds tab URL to the card description at the end)

 Here's the option page: